Overheard in a Soho pub …

-GUS: Superheroes aren’t my favourite genre, but I thought Joss Whedon managed to weave a compelling drama laced with imaginative set-piece action sequences …
+GUS: I must confess that superheroes aren’t my favourite genre.
+However, I did think that director Joss Whedon managed to weave a compelling drama, robustly supported by imaginative set-piece action sequences …

 EDDIE: Why do you talk like that?
 Nobody talks like that.